 One book series I used to supplement my learning was A History of US by Joy Hakim.
 I’ve actually owned these books for a few years, and enjoyed looking to them for a fresh perspective on some of my Calvert learning.
 I highly recommend them.

 Of course, no history course is complete without ample field trips.
 Mine included Colonial Williamsburg, Historic Londontown, and Mount Vernon.
 All of these destinations are truly living history.
 You are surrounded by it – in the architecture, in the staff who don the clothing of the time, even in the way they talk to you.
 Especially at Colonial Williamsburg, I enjoyed trying to stump the actors playing the roles of people like Thomas Jefferson, asking them questions that I thought they might not know the answers to.
 I haven’t succeeded yet; they are more than actors; they are true historians who have such an in-depth knowledge.
 It’s really quite stunning.

-All of these places have special homeschool programs.
-At Historic Londontown, they have classes where homeschoolers can learn things like archaeology, or period-based cooking, dance, crafts, and even boating skills.
+All of these places have special homeschool programs that I enjoyed and will continue to seek out in the future, regardless of whether I’m doing it for “credit.”
+At Historic Londontown, they have classes where I learned things like archaeology, as well as period-based cooking, dance, crafts, and even boating skills.
 At Mount Vernon, I experienced one of the most engaging homeschool days ever.
-And Colonial Williamsburg even has “Homeschool Weeks” set aside for those who want to really dive into history for a long period of time.
+And Colonial Williamsburg even has entire “Homeschool Weeks” set aside for those who want to really dive into history for a long period of time.

 In the end, I got an A on my Calvert curriculum.
 But, as so often is the case, I feel like I learned the most when I sought out supplements to remind me that history isn’t something that should only focus on yesterday.
 It should always touch on today and why every lesson learned can and should impact our daily lives.